 Good Hotel Guide Review

-Grand Hall, 2 drawing rooms, library, 3 private dining rooms, free Wi-Fi, in-room TV (Freeview), civil wedding licence, 50-acre grounds, parking.
+Grand Hall, lounge, library, restaurant, bar/bistro, Venetian dining room, in-room TV (Freeview), room service, meeting/function facilities, civil wedding licence, 50-acre grounds, electric car charging points.

 all ages welcomed.

 ‘well-behaved dogs’ allowed in 7 bedrooms, Grand Hall, bistro, on lead at all times in gardens and public areas.